Blanket purchase order

 This will prevent users from creating changes to the order without reopening it first.

-You can create a Purchase Order from a Blanket Purchase Order, and it is possible to link a purchase line to a blanket order line.
-When the lines are linked, the price of the Blanket Purchase Order Line is transferred to the Purchase Order line.
-You can purchase not more than the quantity mentioned in the linked Blanket Purchase Order Line.
+You can create a purchase order from a blanket purchase order, and link a purchase line to a blanket order line.
+When the lines are linked, the price of the blanket purchase order line is transferred to the purchase order line.
+You can purchase not more than the quantity mentioned in the linked blanket purchase order line.

 1. On the action bar, select Home > Make Order.